alrochas1/ros_paparazzi/README.md

 git clone {REPOSITORY}
 ```

-For an easy install, a `./install.sh` is included (you can also use colcon to build the package).
+For an easy installation, a `./install.sh` is included (you can also use colcon to build the package).
+If you dont have ROS2 in your computer, check the docker section.

 ## Running the Nodes